 BridgeApp Partner Pilot Program

-Participation in the Partner Pilot Program provides early institutional partners with the opportunity to deploy BridgeApp within defined geographic or operational boundaries under a structured rollout framework.
+Participation in the Partner Pilot Program provides early partners with the opportunity to test BridgeApp within a defined area or service focus, building a clearer view of local activity, provider pressure, and measurable outcomes over time.

 What BridgeApp Is.